sravsguda123/sravsguda123/README.md

 ---

-# ✨ Fun Fact
+# ✨ About Me
-💡 I love turning ideas into real-world applications!
+- 🚀 Passionate about building real-world applications
+- 🤖 Interested in AI, ML, and system design
+- 🎯 Goal: Become a skilled Software Engineer